friesenlab/MMPRNT_panicum_metagenome_mags/README.md

 **Analysis**

-This repo holds a workflow script for processing Illumina sequencing read data and statistical analysis in R, and plots in ggplot2.
+This repo holds a workflow script for processing Illumina sequencing read data, statistical analysis in R, and plots in ggplot2.

 **Data**